PM-Notes/Prince2/README.md

 - A clear end to a project is always better than a slow drift into use.

 CP provides us with an opportunity to:
-  - Recognise that th eoriginal or changes objectives have been met.
+  - Recognise that the original or changes objectives have been met.
   - Make sure everyone knows the project is finished.
   - Make sure that BAU takes over:
     - Or the products form an input into another project with a programme.